mr2447/coding_interviewer/README.md

 1. **Create RDS PostgreSQL instance** (or use existing)
 2. **Run database migrations** to create tables:
+   - `coder` - User account information (linked to Cognito users)
    - `problems` - Coding questions
    - `test_cases` - Test cases for each problem
    - `submissions` - User submission history
    - `tags` and `problem_tags` - Question categorization

+**Important:** The `coder` table must exist before users can register.
+The CognitoPostConfirmation Lambda will automatically populate this table when users confirm their email.

 #### CloudFormation Deployment